google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 One important consideration is the quality of data -- machine learning models are only as good as the examples used to train them.

-Discuss: what attributes of a dataset would be ideal?
-(Correct answer is Large size / High
+What attributes of a dataset would be ideal?
-diversity: A large number of examples that cover a variety of use cases is essential for a machine learning system to understand the underlying patterns in the data.
+*(Correct answer is Large size / High diversity: A large number of examples that cover a variety of use cases is essential for a machine learning system to understand the underlying patterns in the data.
 A model trained on this type of dataset is more likely to perform well on new data.
-But it also may take a long time to train.)
+But it also may take a long time to train.)*

 Even if you have a lot of data, if it does not cover a variety of examples, a model will have lower confidence for new data underrepresented in the training examples.